 These are the best times of day for photography, too!
 A good plan is to catch the sunrise at Bryce Point and then immediately head down the trail.

-By the way, Bryce isn’t truly a “canyon.”
+Bryce isn’t truly a “canyon.”
 It’s more like the rim of a plateau that drops off into beautiful amphitheaters.

 If time and energy allows, I highly recommend incorporating the Navajo Trail into this hike, commonly referred to as Bryce’s Figure-Eight Loop.
-It only adds about one mile, but with considerably more elevation change.
+It only adds about one mile, but with more elevation change.

 There’s a great network of trails in this area, the heart of Bryce Canyon National Park.
 Pick up a good map to see how it works and get a solid grip on all the options.